red5pro/truetime-multiview/README.md

 # Red5 TrueTime Multi-View

-The Red5 Pro TrueTime Multi-View is a web-based application that allows for viewing multiple live streams while providing the ability to switch between a "main feed" which has live seek integration.
+The Red5 Pro TrueTime Multi-View is a web-based application that allows for viewing multiple live streams while providing the ability to switch between a "main feed" which has _optional_ live seek integration.

 Additionaly, it provides embedding options to easily add a TrueTime Multi-View to your own website!